jordanmontt/console-scripts/README.md

 # console-scripts

-Useful scripts to use in the Terminal
+Useful that I use in my terminal.
+It needs to have installed [fzf](https://github.com/junegunn/fzf).
+See the `scripts.md` file.